Jaylen Waddle: College career

 Waddle returned to the Crimson Tide for his sophomore season in 2019.
 He recorded 33 receptions for 560 yards and scored six receiving touchdowns.
 He also returned a punt 77 yards for a touchdown against LSU and a kickoff 98 yards for a touchdown against Auburn.
 He was named first-team All-SEC as a return specialist and was named SEC Special Teams Player of the Year.
+He led the NCAA in punt return yards with 487.